MarcoMuellner/PyMesaHandler/README.md

 Simply write a python file anywhere and use it to create, modify, make and run a project in the current working directory.
-Lets say you want to create a new project and edit the initial mass of the model you want to create, you can do all this with the following code
+Lets say you want to create a new project and edit the initial mass of the model you want to work on, you can do all this with the following code
 ```python
 from MesaHandler.MesaProjHandler import ProjectOps
 from MesaHandler import MesaAccess